Published on in Vol 9, No 2 (2022): Apr-Jun

 6. Shamszare H, Choudhury A. Clinicians’ Perceptions of Artificial Intelligence: Focus on Workload, Risk, Trust, Clinical Decision Making, and Clinical Integration.
 Healthcare 2023;11(16):2308 View

-7. Khalifa M, Albadawy M, Iqbal U. Advancing clinical decision support: The role of artificial intelligence across six domains.
+7. Khalifa M, Albadawy M, Iqbal U. RETRACTED: Advancing clinical decision support: The role of artificial intelligence across six domains.
 Computer Methods and Programs in Biomedicine Update 2024;5:100142 View

 8. Kinney M, Anastasiadou M, Naranjo-Zolotov M, Santos V. Expectation management in AI: A framework for understanding stakeholder trust and acceptance of artificial intelligence systems.
 Heliyon 2024;10(7):e28562 View